Economy of South Korea: 1990s-2000s: Globalization and crises

+South Korea joined the World Trade Organization in 1995.
+However, the country's rice import system was permitted to receive special treatment until 2014.
+After that point, South Korea would switch to a tariff-rate quota.
+South Korea joined the OECD in 1996.
+The resulting financial liberalization measures led to domestic firms and banks issuing "large amounts of short-term debt denominated in US$ to finance long-term domestic projects".
+Expanding aggressively, many South Korean companies became highly leveraged.
+Multiple chaebol began going bankrupt in early 1997.

-For the first half of the 1990s, the South Korean economy continued a stable and strong growth in both private consumption and GDP.
-During the 1997 Asian financial crisis, after several other Asian currencies were attacked by speculators, the Korean won started to depreciate in October 1997.
+The 1997 Asian financial crisis began after several other Asian currencies were attacked by speculators.
+The Korean won started to depreciate in August 1997.
 The problem was exacerbated due to non-performing loans at many of Korea's merchant banks.
-By December 1997, the IMF had approved a US$21 billion loan, that would be part of a US$58.4 billion bailout plan.
+By December 1997, the IMF had approved a US$21 billion loan, which would be part of a US$58.4 billion bailout plan.
+The conditions of the bailout's structural adjustment program led the financial crisis to be called the 'IMF crisis' in South Korea.
+The Kim Dae-jung government, elected at the end of 1997, actively coordinated economic structural reforms.
 By January 1998, the government had shut down a third of Korea's merchant banks.
-Throughout 1998, Korea's economy would continue to shrink quarterly at an average rate of −6.65%. and South Korean chaebol Daewoo was dismantled by the government in 1999 due to debt problems.
-General Motors managed to purchase the motors division.
-Indian conglomerate Tata Group purchased the trucks and heavy vehicles division of Daewoo.
+More corporate groups went into bankruptcy as the economy went into recession in 1998.
+After Daewoo's default triggered "the collapse of the commercial paper markets", it was dismantled by the government in 1999 due to debt problems.

-Actions by the South Korean government and debt swaps by international lenders contained the country's financial problems.
-Much of South Korea's recovery from the 1997 Asian financial crisis can be attributed to labour adjustments (i.e. a dynamic and productive labour market with flexible wage rates) and alternative funding sources.
+Much of South Korea's recovery from the 1997 Asian financial crisis can be attributed to labor adjustments (i.e. a dynamic and productive labor market with flexible wage rates) and alternative funding sources.
 By the first quarter of 1999, GDP growth had risen to 5.4%, and strong growth thereafter combined with deflationary pressure on the currency led to a yearly growth of 10.5%.
 In December 1999, President Kim Dae-jung declared the currency crisis over.